 I've used other cards that promised high cash back at the store, but they didn't deliver.
 Often, it was due to things like rotating categories or low caps on rewards.

 Well, this one does deliver.
-When you use the Blue Cash Preferred card at a grocery store, you’ll get 6% cash back, up to a total of $6,000 each year.
-This is an incredible value.
+When you use the Blue Cash Preferred Card from American Express at U.S. supermarkets, you'll get 6% cash back up to a total of $6,000 each year; plus 6% cash back on U.S. streaming subscription services.
+This is an incredible value!
+Terms Apply.

 I’ve found this to be a great way to reduce the amount you have to pay when paying your bill in full each month.
 Also, you don’t need to complete any particular process to get set up with getting your cash back - it’s automatic.

-Also, there’s a great signup bonus.
-Currently, you can get $200 back after you spend $1,000 in the first three months of having your card.
-One thing to consider with this card is the $95 annual fee, as you want to make sure you’ll earn more back than you pay in fees.
+Also, there's a great signup bonus.
+The current welcome bonus is $300 back (as a statement credit) after you spend $3,000 in the first six months of having your card.
+One thing to consider with this card is the $95 annual fee (waived the first year), as you want to make sure you'll earn more back than you pay in fees.